 So you may be thinking, so what, who cares how much these companies advertise?
 Here’s the thing: The top advertisers are also the most difficult insurance companies to deal with from a settlement perspective.
 It’s my opinion that the biggest advertisers make up for all of those advertising fees by paying less on insurance claims.
 How a claim is handled, varies greatly one from insurer to the next, yet the top advertisers are almost all the most stingy when it comes to paying claims.
 I don’t think that is a coincidence.

-Hopefully you are never involved in an accident, and if you are, hopefully you aren’t at fault for it.
+Hopefully, you are never involved in an accident, and if you are, hopefully, you aren’t at fault for it.
 But the odds aren’t great that that will never happen, as motor vehicle collisions take place in staggering numbers.
-Therefore, in the event you are some day at fault for injuries related to a motor vehicle collision, you’ll want to have an insurance company who makes fair offers that can get a case settled without the need for you to ever go to court.
+Therefore, in the event you are someday at fault for injuries related to a motor vehicle collision, you’ll want to have an insurance company that makes fair offers that can get a case settled without the need for you to ever go to court.

-My advice, is to contact an insurance broker who handles policies from multiple insurance carriers.
-From there, I would recommend eliminating any company that you regularly see on advertisements.
+My advice is to contact an insurance broker who handles policies from multiple insurance carriers.
+From there, I would recommend eliminating any company that you regularly see in advertisements.
 Don’t be scared of companies you haven’t seen advertise.
-Often times, these less-known companies excel in customer service or claims handling and resolve claims much easier than their more well-known competitors.
-I would recommend that you do some basic research on these companies and ask your insurance broker about them; but don’t be afraid to go with a company you haven’t heard of before.
+Oftentimes, these less-known companies excel in customer service or claims handling and resolve claims much easier than their more well-known competitors.
+I would recommend that you do some basic research on these companies and ask your insurance broker about them, but don’t be afraid to go with a company you haven’t heard of before.